 Insert the following after the 6th paragraph (that begins “An AP in a BSS, a STA in an IBSS, ...”):

-A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using one VHT Transmit Power Envelope element for each distinct value of the Local Maximum Transmit Power Units Interpretation subfield that is supported by the BSS, IBSS or MBSS respectively.
-Each(#6777) VHT Transmit Power Envelope element shall include a local power constraint for all channel widths supported by the BSS.
+An AP in a BSS, a PCP in a PBSS, a STA in an IBSS, or a mesh STA in a MBSS shall, if dot11ExtendedExtendedChannelSwitchActivated is equal to true, advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using one VHT Transmit Power Envelope element for each distinct value of the Local Maximum Transmit Power Units Interpretation subfield that is supported by the BSS, IBSS or MBSS respectively.
+Each(#6777) VHT Transmit Power Envelope element shall include a local maximum transmit power for all channel widths supported by the BSS.

-VHT STAs that have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.
+STAs that have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.

-NOTE—When the local maximum transmit power is set by an AP for radio resource management, a typical low value for the local power constraint is 0 dBm.
-A STA that cannot reduce its transmit power to this level or below will not be able to associate to the AP.
+NOTE—When the local maximum transmit power is set by an AP for radio resource management, a typical low value for the local maximum transmit power is 0 dBm.
+A STA that cannot reduce its transmit power to this level or below will not be able to associate to the AP or transmit to the AP while associated.

 P802.11ad inserts a paragraph here to cover PBSS